OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

 **Situation 3**
-   A developer writes a new feature and sends a pull-request: the tests pass on her machine but not on Travis.
+   A developer writes a new feature and sends a pull-request: the tests pass on her machine but not on github.
 The failing tests are unrelated to the PR: it is one of our dependency update that broke something in OGGM.
    This a bad experience for new developers, and it is the job of an OGGM core developer to solve the problem.